Do you want to save money and don’t know where to start? Here are the exact things I stopped buying to save money that changed my life!

 Well, so did I for a period of time!

-By now, I’ve sold all my DVDs and I’m happier for it.
+By now, I’ve sold all my DVDs and I’m happier about it.

-When you want to watch videos, it’s much cheaper to rent it for the day.
+When you want to watch videos, it’s much cheaper to rent them for the day.
 Alternatively, try services like Netflix, Hulu, or Amazon Prime.

 With Amazon Prime, you get Amazon Prime Video, which has a FREE trial.